ocni-dtu/lcax/docs/src/content/docs/concept/introduction.md

 Additionally, having a flexible, yet robust, data structure, makes sure that, even with advancements in methodology, technology, and data availability, stored projects can continue to have relevance and address the evolving challenges and stakeholder needs.

+## Development of LCAx
+The LCAx project was initiated by Christian Kongsgaard and Andreas Sørensen in the spring of 2023 and has since the beginning been developed as an open source project (Apache 2.0) by Christian Kongsgaard ApS.
+Besides the data structure, LCAx consists of converters, a validation engine and a calculation engine.
+These parts of the project are not described here.
+As part of the GBDI project it is the intention to contribute to the continued development of LCAx and adapt it to fit the needs of GBDI.